JeroenSimonse/JeroenPortfolio/README.md

 # [Project 1: Recommender systems]( https://github.com/JeroenSimonse/ThesisProject )

 This project was part of my thesis: 'Comparing collaborative filtering with content based filtering on Steam games', and marked my last project before graduating.
-The main goal of the project was constructing both a collaborative and content based recommendersystem, to compare the performance of both of these techniques.
+The main goal of the project was constructing both a collaborative and content based recommender system, to compare the performance of both of these techniques.
 In short, the project can be devided in the following tasks:
 1. Cleaning the Steam user dataset
 2. Cleaning the Games dataset